What Is the Real Presence of Christ in the Eucharist?

 Why It Matters

 The Real Presence means that every Mass is an encounter with the living Christ.
-As Blessed Carlo Acutis put it simply: "The Eucharist is my highway to heaven."
+As Saint Carlo Acutis put it simply: "The Eucharist is my highway to heaven."
 This is not a relic of medieval thinking — it is the continuous, living faith of the Church from the Apostles to today.

 "The Eucharist is the heart and the summit of the Church's life."